 Here’s my story.
 It gets me up every single day to improve healthcare.

 A few years ago, as my mother was passing at the age of 83, she grabbed my hand and looked me in the eyes and lovingly said, “Please bring your dad to live with you in Texas.
 He cannot live alone here in Florida.”
 My parents met at age 16, married at 18, and enjoyed more than 60 years in a loving relationship.
 My mother wanted to make sure dad was connected and close to his family.
 However, my dad, Ray, had a different plan after my mother’s death.
 My dad is a very social person.
 Like many Americans, he wants to stay in his home and community where he has a large network of friends and neighbors who care for him.
 They stop by his home to check in and bring him groceries and dinners, and they invite him to social events (now outdoors).
 I understand that these things are important to his happiness.
 I know he is not lonely, and I realize that he is happier there than he would be living with me in Texas.

 That said, he’s aging.
-He will be 88 this month.
+He’s 88.
 He had a quadruple bypass nine years ago, he has knee pain and he was diagnosed with Parkinson’s disease a few years ago.
 It took some creativity, but eventually I forged a path with my dad and created what we together call “Digital Ray.”
 Digital Ray is a whole system of connected technology to monitor his activities and health status, and to communicate with him in a number of ways.
 For him, it means being more active with technology, which he has embraced fully.
 I’m convinced it’s keeping him connected socially as well as medically, and I know he is better off because of it.
 For me, it’s peace of mind.